Vantiq/vantiq-extension-sources/udpSource/README.md

 ## Server Config File<a name="serverConfig" id="serverConfig"></a>

-The server config file must be in JSON format.
-ConfigurableUDPSource runs using either the config file specified as the first argument or the file 'config.json' in the working directory.
+The server config file must be in properties file format.
+ConfigurableUDPSource runs using either the config file specified as the first argument or the file `server.config` in the `serverConfig` directory or in the working directory.

 ### Vantiq Options
 *	targetServer -- Optional.
 The Vantiq site that hosts the projects to which the sources will connect.